getpopper/popper/docs/sections/guides.md

     return model

 ```

-A second script calls this model to generate predictions:
+A second script, `src/predict.py`, uses this model to generate the predictions
+on the hold-out dataset:

  ```python
 import pandas as pd